coffeeandsecurity/DakshSCRA/README.md

 ## About Daksh SCRA

-Daksh SCRA (Source Code Review Assist) tool is built to enhance the efficiency of the source code review process, providing a well-structured and organised approach for code reviewers.
+Daksh SCRA (Source Code Review Assist) is built to enhance the efficiency of the source code review process, providing a well-structured and organised approach for code reviewers.

 Rather than indiscriminately flagging everything as a potential issue, Daksh SCRA promotes thoughtful analysis, urging the investigation and confirmation of potential problems.
 This approach mitigates the scramble to tag every potential concern as a bug, cutting back on the confusion and wasted time spent on false positives.

-## Debut
+### Debut

 Daksh SCRA was initially introduced during a source code review training session at Black Hat USA 2022 (August 6-9), where it was subtly presented to a specific audience.
 Its official public debut took place at Black Hat USA 2023 in Las Vegas.

 ## Features and Functionalities

-### Distinctive Features

-- **Identifies Areas of Interest in Source Code:** Encourage focused investigation and confirmation rather than indiscriminately labelling everything as a bug.
+- **Identifies Areas of Interest in Source Code:** Encourages focused investigation and confirmation rather than indiscriminately labelling everything as a bug.
 - **Identifies Areas of Interest in File Paths (World's First):** Recognises patterns in file paths to pinpoint relevant sections for review.
 - **Software-Level Reconnaissance to Identify Technologies Utilised:** Identifies project technologies, enabling code reviewers to conduct precise scans with appropriate rules.
-- **Automated Scientific Effort Estimation for Code Review (World's First):** Providing a measurable approach for estimating efforts required for a code review process.
+- **Automated Scientific Effort Estimation for Code Review (World's First):** Provides a measurable approach for estimating the effort required for a code review.
 - **Framework-Aware Scanning:** Automatically applies framework-specific rules when the project's framework is detected.
 - **Taint Analysis Reports:** Per-platform HTML taint flow reports with hacker-mode and professional-mode themes.
-- **RDL (Rule Description Language):** External rule logic referenced with `rdl_ref` and executed by the current `core/rdl_engine.py` pipeline - supports file-aware gates, boolean expressions, project observations, and exported logic metadata in reports.
+- **RDL (Rule Description Language):** External rule logic referenced with `rdl_ref` and executed by the `core/rdl_engine.py` pipeline - supports file-aware gates, boolean expressions, project observations, and exported logic metadata in reports.
 - **Scan State / Resume:** Checkpoint long scans and resume after interruption.
 - **Suppression Baseline:** Generate and apply a baseline of known false positives to suppress them from future reports.
 - **Web UI:** Browser-based scan launcher with real-time console feed and job artifact browser.